The Ten Commandments

 You shall not steal.

-Societies become dysfunctional when stealing is rampant.
+Societies become dysfunctional when theft is rampant.

-The generality of this commandment indicates that it concerns more than just the physical theft of tangible property.
+The generality of this commandment indicates that it concerns more than the physical theft of tangible property.

 You shall not give false testimony against your neighbor.